 This means that perfect sweet spot when your lawn is cut, healthy, and the blades are standing up straight.
-Whatever the height is at that point, only let it grow to one third of that.
+Whatever the height is at that point, only let it grow to one-third of that.
 The general rule of thumb when cutting grass is to only remove about a third of what’s there.
 This guideline should ensure that your grass isn’t going to go into shock from being cut too short.

 Yes, you may look like the crazy guy on the block, going out with a ruler in hand to measure the grass.
-But really, a quick examination and guestimate of the height is fine.
+But really, a quick examination and guestimate of the height are fine.
 It doesn’t have to be exact.

 So, we learned that cutting too short is bad.
 Also, leaving the grass to grow too long is equally as bad.
 But what are some other tips to keep in mind?
-Well, during the Summer months when we experience hot temperatures and even droughts, it’s okay to leave your grass just a teeny bit long to help protect the soil.
+Well, during the Summer months when we experience hot temperatures and even droughts, it’s okay to leave your grass just a teeny bit longer to help protect the soil.

 To prepare your grass and winterize your lawn, it’s okay to cut it a little short because the fine layer of snow that will cover it won’t let any sub through to damage the soil.
 This is also a good idea to avoid dead spots in the Springtime.
 If the grass is short when the snow falls then it’s not mushed down and folded over.

-Above all, it’s best to makes sure you have the right tools for the job.
+Above all, it’s best to make sure you have the right tools for the job.
 Cheesy, I know.
 But it’s true.
 If you have a large lawn and care about its health, invest in the best lawn mower for you.